jcreate93/regexCA6/README.md

 # regexCA6
-login validator that matches patterns with regex
+login (username and password) validator that matches patterns with regex